czovekboti/ABT-MLHF/README.md

 6. Run inference on a validation dataset and visualize predictions as masks and overlays as a final sanity check.
 7. Will also calculate TP/FP/TN/FN, precision/recall/accuracy metrics.

-`Demo.ipynb` is intended for visualization and presentation purposes.
+`Presentation_Demo.ipynb` is intended for visualization and presentation purposes.
 It uses the same evaluation metrics as the main notebook and additionally runs model predictions on images from the test folder for qualitative demonstration.